pirovc/genome_updater/README.md

 ## Top assemblies

-`-A` will try to selected the "best" assemblies for each leaf taxonomic nodes or a specific rank based on 4 categories (A-D), in the following order of importance:
+`-A` will selected the "best" assemblies for each taxonomic nodes (leaves or specific rank) according to 4 categories (A-D), in the following order of importance:

 	A) refseq Category:
 		1) reference genome